jespa007/zetscript/README.md

 `cmake -Bbuild`

-You can also pass the following options:
+Optionally, cmake configuration comes with the following options:

 - -DCMAKE_BUILD_TYPE={Release|Debug} : Configures ZetScript project for Release or Debug (by default is Release).
 - -DTESTS:BOOL={true|false} : Configures ZetScript to build or not tests (by default is FALSE).